SathR12/PyVision/README.md

 ![PyVisionLogo](https://user-images.githubusercontent.com/74515743/156907013-285801ad-7d1b-4ab1-a30f-41be1175aca7.png)

+# WORKS FOR WINDOWS ONLY

 # What is PyVision?

 PyVision is a small package for basic frc utilities.
-It includes image editing, pre-coded models, OCR using pytesseract, and shape detection
+It includes image editing, pre-coded models, OCR using pytesseract, and shape detection.

 # How to use PyVision

 Git clone and import the sys module to append paths.

 # Dependencies